AlexCharlton/site-generator/README.md

 pages/
 ```

-`loop` uses the syntax `(loop for X in LIST do EXPRESSION)` to loop over a list.
-For each element of `LIST`, it assigns the value to `X` and then executes the `EXPRESSION`.
-In this case, for each element in `(get-pages "pages")`, we're creating an `<article>` tag and putting a header containing the title of the article, a div containing the page's author and date, a paragraph containing the `first-line` of `(get-content page :content)` (which gets the supplied content variable from the given page, so in this case, we are getting the first paragraph of the `content` of each page), and a paragraph containing a link to the rest of the article.
+`loop` uses the syntax `(loop for X in LIST do EXPRESSION)` to loop over a list.[^loop] For each element of `LIST`, it assigns the value to `X` and then executes the `EXPRESSION`.
+In this case, for each element in `(get-pages "pages")`, we're creating an `<article>` tag and in it we're putting a header containing the title of the article, a div containing the page's author and date, a paragraph containing the `first-line` of `(get-content page :content)` (which gets the supplied content variable from the given page, so in this case, we are getting the first paragraph of the `content` of each page), and a paragraph containing a link to the rest of the article.

 Finally we see that the page `depends` on `pages/`.
-Hopefully it makes some sense that this is the case.
+Hopefully it makes some sense that a page that uses information from the directory `pages/` should depend on that directory.
 The full meaning of `depends` is explained in [Generating the site](#generating-the-site).

+[^loop]: The full syntax of `loop` is [pretty complex](http://www.lispworks.com/documentation/HyperSpec/Body/06_a.htm), but this should suffice for most sites.
+Practical Common Lisp has a [good introduction](http://www.gigamonkeys.com/book/loop-for-black-belts.html) to this crazy macro.

 ### Creating RSS feeds
 How about an RSS feed for this blog?
 We create the file `example-blog/content/rss`: